Garrapata State Park

-Garrapata State Park is a state park of California, United States, located on California State Route 1 6.7 mi south of Carmel and 18 mi north of Big Sur Village on the Monterey coast.
+Garrapata State Park is a state park of California, United States, located on California State Route 1 6.7 mi south of Carmel-by-the-Sea and 18 mi north of Big Sur Village on the Monterey coast.
 The 2939 acre park was established in 1979.
 California sea lions, harbor seals and sea otters frequent the coastal waters while gray whales pass close by during their yearly migration.

 Description

 Garrapata State Park has 2 mi of beachfront, with coastal hiking and a 50 ft climb to a view of the Pacific.
 The park offers diverse coastal vegetation with trails running from ocean beaches into dense coast redwood groves.
 The coastal bluffs to the west and east of the Big Sur Coast Highway are covered with coyote bush, California coffeeberry, California sagebrush, bush lupine, blue blossom, and other coastal scrub plants.
 The park also features coastal headlands at Soberanes Point.
 California sea lions, harbor seals and sea otters frequent the coastal waters while gray whales pass close by during their yearly migration.

 There is no main entrance to the park.
 Visitors can park in several pullouts along Big Sur Coast Highway starting 5.4 mi south of Rio Road in Carmel and extending along the coast for about 2.1 mi.
 It is marked only with one sign on the west side of the road.
 Numbered turnouts mark each parking area.

 Edward Weston, who lived nearby in Carmel, made a number of his best-known photos in or near what is now the State Park.
 The beaches in the park have been used for nude recreation.